Dr Anant Sudarshan

 Utilities in many developing countries are trapped in a cycle of low payment leading to restricted and low-quality supply.
-Utilities’ lost revenue causes them to under invest in distribution networks, leading to fewer new connections and rationing, voltage fluctuations and unreliable service for existing customers.
+Utilities’ lost revenue causes them to under invest in distribution networks, leading to fewer new connections, rationing, voltage fluctuations, and unreliable service for existing customers.
 Poor service, in turn, causes consumers to feel justified in making incomplete payments.

 Advanced metering infrastructure (AMI) smart meters, which enable two-way communications between the meter and a central server, may be able to improve cost recovery and reliability.

 AMI smart meters provide information about where and when outages occur, enabling distribution companies to fix problems quickly.
 As the meter is connected to the mobile phone network, the utility can directly observe consumption in close to real time.